 Mick's favorite dead composers are Boccherini, Stravinsky and Gershwin, and among his extensive list of favorite dead or not nearly dead authors are Zane Grey, Edgar Rice Burroughs, Richard Brautigan, Terry Goodkind, Kurt Vonnegut, Herman Hesse, Iris Johansen, John Ruskin, Clive Cussler and James Fenimore Cooper.
 His current favorite string band is Apocalyptica (Finnish of course) and will listen to anything by Yo Yo Ma, Edgar Meyer, Mark O'Connor, Bela Fleck, Joshua Bell, Clannad, Meridith Monk, Ravi Shankar, Sara Brightman, Nora Jones, Diana Krall, George Winston, Peter T. Noonan and any combination or collaboration of any of them.

 Mick enjoys dark beers, dark roast coffees, dark chocolates, dark mystery or fantasy novels and movies, dark moon-lit nights--and most ethnic foods which he heroically strives to prepare with frequent successes for himself and his very brave spouse.
 Black beans, blackberries, roasted peppers, sun-dried tomatoes, olive oils, cloves, anise, sweet potatoes, pancake squash, cumin, cinnamon, cilantro, basilego, home-made pestos, portabellos, dark mole' and burnt end pork ribs (or roasts) hold special places in periodic feasts.
 English-style bangers, German chocolate cake, cinnamon-pecan rolls, black licorice-toffees and any brown-red-yellow or green Mediterranean, Middle Eastern or Thai curry rounds out his favorites.
 Yumm!

 In the 21st century, Mick helped to install a computer-assisted soy-foods production facility, served three seasons as the general and personnel manager of the Lawrence Chamber Orchestra, was a contributing arts writer for Sunflower Publishing’s Lawrence and Topeka Magazines and for 8 years served on the Board of the Eudora Public Library in the midst of planning a new building.
-He now leads a Committee preparing a special district library bill to be submitted to the Kansas Legislature.
+He chaired a Committee preparing a special district library bill to be submitted to the Kansas Legislature.

 With a bad back, one nasty knee replaced and the other pending, Mick Braa is always stumbling into something odd or curious, if not simply interesting…and is always ready to rattle on incessantly about his work, your work, their work, or the work done by someone, sometime, or somewhere.
 (Now if he can just get back to making art and quit carrying on three-way conversations with himself and the cat...)